Open-Science-Training-Handbook/Open-Science-Training-Handbook_DE/02OpenScienceBasics/12OpenAdvocacy.md

 * A Crowdsourced Resource by OpenCon attendees.
 Starting Open Projects From Scratch.
 [CC Zero Google Doc](https://docs.google.com/document/d/1qSXBZa3-uBKdkFCkukt5lxRsYoREWNYf0_2OpOnh3mQ/edit?usp=sharing)

 * Bolick et al. (2017).
-How open access is crucial to the future of science. [doi.org/10.1002/jwmg.21216](https://doi.org/10.1002/jwmg.21216) (*comment by authors: rebuttal article written in the Journal of Wildlife Management after a misleading / fearmongering article about OA*)
+How open access is crucial to the future of science.
+[Journal of Wildlife Management](https://doi.org/10.1002/jwmg.21216) (*comment by authors: rebuttal article written in the Journal of Wildlife Management following a misleading / fearmongering article about OA*)

 * Clyburne-Sherin (FSCI2017).
 Advocating for transparency policies - a toolkit for researchers, staff, and librarians. [github.com](https://github.com/AllTrialsUSA/FSCI2017/blob/master/Transparency-advocacy-toolkit.md)